-This blog presents the day-to-day events in the brief papacy of His Holiness, Pope John Paul I.
+Presenting the daily events in the brief papacy of Venerable Pope John Paul I.

-The final posts appear directly below.
-Click here to start from the beginning — with the passing of his predecessor, Blessed Pope Paul VI.
+Click here to begin with the passing of his predecessor, St. Pope Paul VI.

 Friday, Sept.
 29, 1978

 VATICAN CITY — Pope John Paul I, the humble “little man” elected pontiff of the Roman Catholic Church just 34 days ago, died of a heart attack in his bed late Thursday.
 The 65-year-old pope’s reign was one of the shortest in history but his warmth and good humor had nonetheless endeared him to millions.